security-force-monitor/research-handbook/source/materiel-equipment.rst

 Key name
 ~~~~~~~~

-``:assertion/relation:unit:refs``
+n/a

 Example of use
 ~~~~~~~~~~~~~~

-``Groupement de Forces pour la Sécurisation du Nord``, ``Moriones Tondo Police Station 2``
+``AAQ-14 Sharpshooter``

 Guidance on use
 ~~~~~~~~~~~~~~~

-This field provides a human readable counterpart to the :ref:`relation:unit:refs:assertion`.
+This field provides a human readable counterpart to the :ref:`equipment:materiel:refs:assertion`.
 This field can be manually added by a researcher or automatically populated by the system after import.
-Best practice for this field is to use the :ref:`name:annotation <unit-name-annotation>` of the :ref:`unit`.
+Best practice for this field is to use the :ref:`name:annotation <unit-name-annotation>` of the :ref:`materiel`.

 relation:types:assertion